 The last time we had the perfect Prime Rib, we ate it with Oven Browned Potatoes, Fresh Artichokes and Steamed Green Beans.
-Then we topped it all off with Carrot Cake in celebration of my birthday.
+Then we topped it all off with Carrot Cake in celebration someone's birthday.
 Certainly not low in fat or calories, but what a magnificent birthday dinner!
 (If you need an excuse to make it, April 27 is National Prime Rib Day.)